qTox/qTox/README.md

 * move all toxcore abstractions into their own subproject
 * write basic tests for this Core
 * format the code base
-* rework our TravisCI setup for faster PR checks
 * rethink our Issue tracker

 The current state is tracked in the [Code cleanup] project.